 where $a, b, k, L_0$ are parameters to fit.

 The choice of a sigmoidal functional form is motivated as follows: a weak model has high task loss and random task accuracy, and a strong model has low task loss and high task accuracy that saturates at 100\%.
-We observed (as shown in \autoref{fig:step2}) that the $(L_i, Acc_i)$ points collected from different ladder models do tend to fall on a shared sigmoidal curve; this also applies to intermediate checkpoints of these models in addition to final checkpoints.
+We observe (as shown in \autoref{fig:step2}) that the $(L_i, Acc_i)$ points collected from different ladder models tend to fall on a shared sigmoidal curve; this applies to both intermediate and final model checkpoints.

-\paragraph{Function fitting.} To fit this function, we use data points from both final and intermediate checkpoints of the ladder models.
-The task loss and accuracy value of all intermediate and final checkpoints of all ladder models form a dataset $\{ (L_i, Acc_i) \}_{i=1}^m$ (where $m \approx 1400$), which we use to fit the parameters of \autoref{eqn:sigmoid}.
+\tightparagraph{Function fitting.} We use the intermediate loss and accuracy values from both final and intermediate checkpoints of the ladder models $\{ (L_i, Acc_i) \}_{i=1}^m$ (where $m \approx 1400$) to fit the parameters of \autoref{eqn:sigmoid}.
 We fit a separate set of parameters for each downstream task.
 We minimize the L2 loss between the predicted and actual accuracy: $\frac{1}{m} \sum_{i=1}^{m}(\hat{Acc}(L_i) - Acc_i)^2$.
 We use non-linear least squares implemented by \texttt{scipy.optimize.curve\_fit()} to fit this equation, as sigmoid functions are not convex.

 The variation from checkpoint to checkpoint can be high.
-To smoothen the noise, we apply a moving average on the task loss and task accuracy over all checkpoints of each training run, with a window size of 5.
+To smoothen the noise, we apply a moving average on the intermediate loss and task accuracy over all checkpoints of each training run, with a window size of 5.
 We also discard the checkpoints from the first 10\% of each training run as these are quite noisy, and add an extra data point $(L=0.0, Acc=1.0)$ to the training pairs.
-This helps avoid the cases when the fitting function degenerates for very noisy data, and the ladder models are too small to start doing well on certain tasks.
+This helps avoid the cases when the fitting function degenerates for very noisy data, and the ladder models are too small to do well on certain tasks.